alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 **Next in the series**: [Monads in C# (Part 3): The Reader Monad](https://alexyorke.github.io/2025/12/20/monads-in-c-sharp-part-3-the-reader-monad/)

 [^id]: In real systems, an identifier is often better modeled as a domain type (e.g., `UserId`) rather than a bare number.
 This post uses `string` at the boundary and parses to `int` to keep the example focused on `Result` composition.
-[^task-monad]: `Task<T>` isn’t strictly a pure monad because it triggers execution immediately (it is "Hot") and caches results, but it obeys the laws well enough to model it as one for control flow.
+[^tap]: See Microsoft Learn: [Task asynchronous programming model](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/task-asynchronous-programming-model).
+[^task-monad]: `Task<T>` behaves *monad-like* (it supports `Map`/`Bind`-shaped composition), but it isn’t pure: work may start eagerly, timing/scheduling matters, and exceptions/cancellation are part of the semantics.
+For this post, the useful point is just: **it composes**.
 [^illegal-states]: This is an instance of **"making illegal states unrepresentable"**: designing your types so invalid states can’t be constructed in the first place.
 In this post, the private `Result` constructor is the mechanism.
-Yaron Minsky popularized the phrase in his talk **"Effective ML"** (OCaml syntax, but broadly applicable): `https://www.youtube.com/watch?v=-J8YyfrSwTk`.
+The phrase is commonly attributed to Yaron Minsky (Jane Street), from his “Effective ML” talk/posts: [Effective ML](https://blog.janestreet.com/effective-ml/) (watch: `https://www.youtube.com/watch?v=-J8YyfrSwTk`).